Does Your Self-Concept Truly Exist?

 When you become embarrassed or feel strong emotions, your concept of self feels physical, the idea that ‘I’ am being affected seems real.
 However, this is not the real truth.

 In Buddhism our conscious concept of self (or ‘I’) is unavoidably associated with the selfish nature of the Ego.
-Dharma practice (the conscious application of Buddhist teachings) therefore aims to reduce our attachment to the Ego by recognising that ‘I’ does not exist.
+Dharma practice (the conscious application of Buddhist philosophy) therefore aims to reduce our attachment to the Ego by recognising that ‘I’ does not exist.
 In fact, ‘I’ only exists as a concept of your mind.

 In the scientific world, the Buddhist ‘I’ is referred to as the ‘Observer’ – the conscious entity which seems to reside within us and has the ability to observe internal emotions and thoughts.
 Consciousness itself still remains a mystery as no one really knows what it is or where it comes from.